nbicocchi/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 The *Database per Service* pattern is a key principle in microservices architecture that promotes loose coupling and independent scalability by assigning each microservice its own dedicated database.

-In this pattern, each microservice manages its own private data store, which is not shared with other services.

-This approach provides several advantages:
 * Services can use the most suitable database technology (SQL, NoSQL, time-series, etc.) for their specific needs.
-* Services can manage its domain data independently, using a data store that best fits its schema and data types.
 * Services can scale their data stores independently and remain insulated from failures in other services.

 **However, when a transaction spans multiple databases, maintaining *ACID* properties becomes a challenge**.

 ![distributed transaction](https://www.baeldung.com/wp-content/uploads/sites/4/2021/04/distributed-transaction.png)

-To address this, the **SAGA pattern** offers an alternative by breaking a transaction into a sequence of smaller, reversible steps.
-Each step represents a local transaction within a single service, and in case of failure, compensating actions ensure consistency.

-Additionally, the **CQRS (Command Query Responsibility Segregation) pattern** can help manage complex data consistency requirements by separating write operations (commands) from read operations (queries), allowing for optimized data storage and retrieval strategies.
-This separation also enhances scalability and performance, as each side can be independently tuned, scaled, or implemented using different technologies to meet specific throughput and latency requirements.
+The **SAGA pattern** replaces a single distributed transaction with a sequence of local transactions across services.
+Each step is independent, and if something fails, **compensating actions** are executed to undo previous steps and keep the system consistent.

+The **CQRS pattern** improves handling of complex systems by separating **writes (commands)** from **reads (queries)**.
+This allows each side to be optimized, scaled, and implemented independently, improving both **scalability and performance**.

 ## CAP Theorem
 In 2000, Eric Brewer introduced the idea that there is a fundamental trade-off between